-The Research School for Astronomy & Astrophysics (RSAA) at the Australian National University invites applications from outstanding undergraduate students of all nationalities for fully-funded PhD scholarships.
+The Research School of Astronomy & Astrophysics (RSAA) at the Australian National University invites applications from outstanding undergraduate and postgraduate students of all nationalities for fully-funded PhD scholarships.
 Students with previous research experience in astrophysics or related fields (including undergraduate research projects and/or a research-based Masters degree) are particularly encouraged to apply.

-The RSAA PhD Program includes innovative astrophysics courses taught by some of the world's pre-eminent astrophysicists, including 2011 ARC Laureate Fellow Martin Asplund and Prime Minister's Science Prize Winner Ken Freeman.
+The RSAA PhD Program includes innovative astrophysics courses taught by some of the world's pre-eminent astrophysicists, including ARC Laureate Fellow Martin Asplund and Prime Minister's Science Prize Winner Ken Freeman.
 These courses aim to provide students with a broad and deep understanding of the major current fields in astrophysics including cosmology, galaxy formation & evolution, stellar evolution & atmospheres, planetary science, high energy astrophysics, and the physics of the interstellar medium.
 We also offer applications courses in astrophysical computer programming, observation techniques and data analysis, and scientific publication writing.
 Our courses allow students to hit-the-ground running when beginning their PhD research.

 Early research opportunity

 We believe that students benefit from research experience early.
 At the end of first semester, you will choose your PhD research topic right from the start, by undertaking literature reviews, exploring work groups and meeting with potential supervisors.
 This will help you to choose a research topic that matches your research interests and that matches your research strengths and skills.
 From your second semester, you will work on your PhD research program.
 Our PhD programs are typically 4 years in length.
 This allows you to enter the international job market at a younger age than in many other countries.

-Successful PhD applicants are fully supported with a generous tax-free scholarship plus an RSAA top-up scholarship, with a recommendation to waive tuition fees.
-PhD students may apply for a named top-up scholarship for outstanding research.
+Successful PhD scholarship applicants are fully supported with a generous tax-free scholarship plus an RSAA top-up scholarship, with a recommendation to waive tuition fees.
 PhD students may also access internal research funds and fellowships to cover travel and other research expenses, including international conferences and telescope observing.